ChromiaProject/directory-chain/doc/token_chain/migrate-token/migrate-token-guide.md

 #### 3. Register new token on Token chain

 To register a new token, we'll use `chr` since there is no frontend yet for this.
 When you register a new token, a proposal is created that must be approved by the Token chain governor before the token is created.
-Verify all details before you submit since it might not be possible to revert.

 > **⚠️ Warning:** Make sure to verify all details for your token, since it might not be possible to revert or update later.